e-attestations/e-attestations-docs/blog/2020-10-15-news_EDGE_Live_API_docs_Postman.md

 <!--truncate-->

-L'Atelier by e-Attestations is very proud to annonce that EDGE is live since a few days now.
+L'Atelier by e-Attestations is very proud to announce that EDGE is live since a few days now.

 We invite you to discover also the Postman Documentation website.